4site-interactive-studios/4site-wordpress-promotions/README.md

 > Adds custom HTML, CSS, and Javascript to the page.

+Floating Email Signup

+> Adds simple email signup form in a floating modal.
+Submits to a gravity form of your choosing.
+NOTE: the chosen gravity form must have recaptcha disabled.
+Instead, the form uses its own ReCaptcha (enter the v3 site key & secret key in Promotion Settings).

 ## Trigger Options

 > Each promotion can be triggered immediately, after X seconds, after X pixels scrolled, after X% of the page scrolled, on exit, or event via your own Javascript Trigger. ([see example](https://cln.sh/gg4M1SYY))